Anyone can report suspected minor misconduct by a public officer to the Public Sector Commission.

 How to make a report

-- Gather all available information about the suspected misconduct including:
+- Gather all available information about the alleged misconduct including:

-- name and position of person/s and where they work
+- name and position of the person/s and where they work

-- brief description of your allegation and why you think the behaviour is minor misconduct
+- brief description of your allegation and why you think it is minor misconduct

-- if you have spoken to any other oversight agency about the allegation and when you did so.
+- if you have spoken to any other oversight agency about the allegation and when you did this.

 - Consider if you will provide your name and contact details with your report.

-- Be aware that we may need to share your name and contact details and the report you make with the Corruption and Crime Commission or other appropriate authority for an allegation to be properly considered.
+- If you decide to share your name and contact details, be aware that we may need to share your information and the report you make with the Corruption and Crime Commission or another appropriate authority for an allegation to be properly considered.
 In these instances, we cannot guarantee your anonymity.

 Contact the Public Sector Commission